December 3, 2019

 Alien, it is often said, is a Freudian film about sex and reproduction and the fears that come with them.
 But it’s also about the camaraderie and irritation that come with being stuck in a confined space with your colleagues.
 It’s about the pecking order, the salary disputes, the grumblings about canteen food, the remarks about who is sitting in whose favourite chair.
 And it’s about the coffee – always the coffee.

 It’s an interesting observation because it illustrates how important such issues are for the way people perceive their working lives and the cultures of the places in which they work.
+The theme is eternal and universal, it seems.

 What office workers want

-Ask office workers what they look for in an ideal working environment and three items that will be close to the top of the list will be comfort, good coffee and reliable WiFi.
+Ask office workers what they look for in an ideal workplace and three items that will be close to the top of the list will be comfort, good coffee and reliable WiFi.
 What the best working environments offer to deliver this trinity is an office design that offers a combination of work, interaction and relaxation that makes the space both more attractive and productive.

 What most people want from their working environment is pretty straightforward